Heart in the Darkness

 Nagahisa narrowed his eyes slightly as she walked over and grabbed his hand.
 Rather than pulling away entirely, he waited for her to take her first few steps out of the alleyway, and then pushed past her, walking ahead in the direction she planned on going.

-The concrete back wall of the apartment building vanished in moments.
+The concrete back wall of the apartment building vanished after just a dozen steps.
 First he saw power lines on that side, beneath the cloudless night sky.
 He focused on the road in front of him.
 The street was still narrow, but there was more wire mesh fence up ahead.
 It let him see a bit more of the city.
 This area was predominantly residential, and certainly a little old-timey.
 But it wasn’t far from…

 Vivian came up beside him, grabbed his hand, and pulled him further along.
 This, Nagahisa told himself as she led him out of the back street, was why he didn’t care for people.
 You can’t even set the pace of your walk with them around.
 At least it wasn’t Elegy and Setsuna, circa five years ago, who would turn every family outing into track and field and race each other, leaving him a distant third.